Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/bicep/README.md

 More  details on how to [connect to a windows VM with native rdp client, can be found here](https://learn.microsoft.com/en-us/azure/bastion/connect-native-client-windows#connect-windows)

-The Azure AD enrollment can take a few minutes to complete.
+The Microsoft Entra ID enrollment can take a few minutes to complete.
 Check: [https://portal.manage-beta.microsoft.com/devices](https://portal.manage-beta.microsoft.com/devices)

-If your organization requires device enrollment before accessing corporate resources (i.e. if you see an error "You can't get there from here." or "This device does not meet your organization's compliance requirements"),login to the VM with local user (i.e. azureuser) and enroll the Jumpbox to Azure AD by following the steps in Edge:
+If your organization requires device enrollment before accessing corporate resources (i.e. if you see an error "You can't get there from here." or "This device does not meet your organization's compliance requirements"),login to the VM with local user (i.e. azureuser) and enroll the Jumpbox to Microsoft Entra ID by following the steps in Edge:
 - open Edge and click "Sign in to sync data",
 - select "Work or school account",
 - and then press OK on "Allow my organization to manage my device".

 It takes a few minutes for the policies to be applied, device scanned and confirmed as secure to access corporate resources.
 You will know that the process is complete.

-If you experience issues connecting to the DevOps VM using your AAD credentials, see [Unable to connect to DevOps VM using AAD credentials](../terraform/README.md#unable-to-connect-to-devops-vm-using-aad-credentials)
+If you experience issues connecting to the DevOps VM using your Microsoft Entra ID credentials, see [Unable to connect to DevOps VM using Microsoft Entra ID credentials](../terraform/README.md#unable-to-connect-to-devops-vm-using-aad-credentials)

-Once completed, and if you provided a valid (AAD) administrator group used for SQL Server authentication (and not only local SQL user administrator), you should be able to connect to the SQL Server using the Azure AD account from SQL Server Management Studio.
+Once completed, and if you provided a valid (Microsoft Entra ID) administrator group used for SQL Server authentication (and not only local SQL user administrator), you should be able to connect to the SQL Server using the Microsoft Entra ID account from SQL Server Management Studio.
 On the sample database (sample-db by default), run the following commands to create the user and grant minimal permissions:

 ```sql
 CREATE USER [web-app-name] FROM EXTERNAL PROVIDER;